The Web address of this article is

 generally aims to (a) promote household and family order and harmony,

-and (b) teach young people how to conduct themselves in society when
+and to (b) teach young people how to conduct themselves in society when

 they live on their own.